-The global Timeline view is available as a new tab in SFDC, as well as for an individual Account or Relationship in the C360 > Timeline, and R360 > Timeline.
-Use Timeline for logging key customer activities, such as Updates, Calls, Meetings, Emails, and notetaking during or after a customer interaction.
+The global Timeline view is available as a new tab in SFDC, and also for an individual Account or Relationship in the C360 > Timeline, and R360 > Timeline.
+Use Timeline for logging key customer activities, such as Updates, Calls, Meetings, Emails, and note taking during or after a customer interaction.
 Timeline preserves a chronological history of your most significant interactions for others to view from the C360/R360 or Timeline tab.
-The activity and notes in Timeline help teammates and management get up to speed quickly on the customer's history, enable smooth account management transitions, and reduce the need for leadership to ask for one off updates from account managers and CSMs.
+The activity and notes in Timeline help teammates and management get up to speed quickly on the customer's history, enable smooth account management transitions, and reduce the need for leadership to ask for one-off updates from account managers and CSMs.

 The first time a user visits the C360/R360, they will be taken to the Timeline view.
 The view is sticky, meaning the next time you visit the C360/R360, you will be taken to either the Timeline or Details page, depending on which one you viewed most recently.
 CSMs can also add tasks in the Activity editor using a section called Tasks in the Activity Editor.
 Any tasks created from an activity will automatically generate a CTA in Cockpit called "To-Do: Activity Subject Name".

 Users can also access the Timeline Activity from the Cockpit > CTA detail view to log an activity (for that particular account or relationship, and tied to that specific CTA) on the Timeline sub-tab.
 Users can also create tasks for an activity from the Cockpit > Timeline tab, and these tasks are added to the same CTA.
 If an activity is logged from Cockpit, you can now access that CTA using a link provided on the activity.
 If you click on the CTA link, the CTA opens in a new window.

 - Use C360/R360 Timeline and Activities (for end users)

 - Global Timeline Introduction (2 min. video introducing Global Timeline)